DFE-Digital/teaching-record-system/docs/adr/0001-move-id-into-trs.md

-# 1. Record architecture decisions
+# 1. Move ID into TRS

 Date: 2023-11-30